Structured Streaming

 Working with offsets

-1. In checkpoint files automatically created by Spark in the directory.
+1. In checkpoint files automatically created by Spark in a directory.

-1. Spark tries to find the last checkpoint file on Cypress.
+1. Spark tries to find the latest checkpoint file on Cypress:

-• If there is one, the offset structure containing lowerIndex for each partition is retrieved.
+• If the file exists, it retrieves an offset structure containing lowerIndex for each partition.

-• If not, offsets are retrieved from the consumer.
+• If not, it uses offsets from the consumer.

-2. For each partition of the input queue, the maximum $row_index is retrieved — upper_row_index.
+2. For each input queue partition, it retrieves the maximum $row_index — upper_row_index.

-• If it's set, upperIndex is calculated for each partition using the formula:
+• If set, it calculates upperIndex for each partition using the formula:

 upperIndex = min(